 IAS couple who walked their dog at Delhi stadium transferred to Ladakh, Arunachal Pradesh

-This forced the athletes to finish their training early at the government-run Thyagraj Stadium.
+Due to this, the athletes were being forced to finish their training early at the government-run Thyagraj Stadium.

 The Ministry of Home Affairs on Thursday transferred Delhi Principal Secretary (Revenue) Sanjeev Khirwar to Ladakh, hours after a report by The Indian Express said that the government-run Thyagraj Stadium was being closed for sports activities earlier than usual so that the officer could walk his dog at the facility.